-- Recycling and Organics disposal at the proper facilities. - Clean corners, steps, and drains at amenity plazas and bus stops. - Sweep bus stops, wipe down street furniture and news racks. - Maintain hanging flower baskets (Park St.) - Trim sidewall trees. - Power Washing and Steam Cleaning of sidewalks and alleys.
-Spot power washing as needed to removes grime, gum, gum stains, and discoloration from the sidewalks and public litter cans. - Parking Lot Sweeping and litter removal at the parking lot on Central Avenue located across from the Alameda Theater & Cineplex and the parking lot located at 2308 Encinal Avenue.
+- Recycling and Organics disposal at the proper facilities. - Clean corners, steps, and drains at amenity plazas and bus stops. - Sweep bus stops, wipe down street furniture and news racks. - Maintain hanging flower baskets (Park Street). - Installation and maintenance of seasonal decorations. - Trim sidewall trees. - Power washing and steam cleaning of sidewalks and alleys.
+Spot power washing as needed to removes grime, gum, gum stains, and discoloration from the sidewalks and public litter cans. - Parking lot sweeping and litter removal at the parking lot on Central Avenue located across from the Alameda Theater & Cineplex and "Parking Lot A" on Park Avenue.